test-fullautomation/python-jsonpreprocessor/README.rst

 JSONPREPROCESSOR DOCUMENTATION
 ==============================

-**This is the documentation for jsonpreprocessor repository**

 Getting Started
 ---------------

-The JsonPreprocessor is the python3 package which allows programmer to handle some additional features in json file such as comment, import, override, etc for configuring purpose.
-The json file containing comment, import,... will be handled by JsonPreprocessor package then returned the final dictionary object for python program.
+The JsonPreprocessor is a python3 package which allows programmers to handle
+additional features in json files such as comments, imports, overrides, etc.
+The json files containing comments, imports,... will be handled by the JsonPreprocessor package which returs as result an dictionary object of the deserialized data.

 How to install
 ~~~~~~~~~~~~~~